-Through everything from sloth bones and bird songs to political documents and historic maps, the UI’s Pentacrest Museums—which consist of the Museum of Natural History and Old Capitol Museum—bring the past vividly to life for scholars and schoolchildren alike.
+Through everything from sloth bones and bird songs to political documents and historic maps, the University of Iowa’s Pentacrest Museums—which consist of the UI Museum of Natural History and Old Capitol Museum—bring the past vividly to life for scholars and schoolchildren alike.

-Founded in 1858 by a legislative resolution of the state’s General Assembly, the University of Iowa Museum of Natural History is the oldest university museum—and second-oldest museum of any kind—west of the Mississippi River.
+Founded in 1858 by a legislative resolution of the state’s General Assembly, the UI Museum of Natural History is the oldest university museum—and second-oldest museum of any kind—west of the Mississippi River.
 Many of the museum’s collections rank among those of the top museums in North America.